Pros and Cons of Living Closer to Your Work

 That commute would typically take at least 2.5 hours to 3 hours each way but can take longer during "payday Fridays" and rainy days.

-So, when I returned to my home province, my commute instantly plunged from as much as three hours in Metro Manila to as fast as a two-minute bike ride.
+So, when I returned to my home province, my commute instantly plunged from as much as three hours in Metro Manila to as fast as a two-minute bike ride or a five-minute walk.

 How Near Is "Closer To Your Work"?

-Since I am using the two-kilometer rule, I’ll say that anywhere around that distance is considered close.
+Since I use the two-kilometer rule, I'll say that anywhere around that distance is considered close.
 Based on my experience, here are the pros and cons of living closer to work in Metro Manila.

 What Are The Advantages and Disadvantages of Living Near Work?